replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

   * **Partial snapshots**: Backs up the application volumes and manifest files only.
 See [Partial Snapshots](snapshots-creating#partial) in _Creating Backups_.

+## Limitations and Considerations

+- Snapshots are useful for rollback and disaster recovery scenarios.
+They are not intended to be used for application migration scenarios.

+- Only full snapshots are usable in disaster recovery scenarios.

+- Snapshots must be restored on the same operating system that the snapshot was taken on.
+For example, snapshots taken on a CentOS cluster must be restored on a CentOS cluster.

+- Snapshots can be restored only to clusters that use the same installation method as the cluster the snapshot was taken from.
+For example, online cluster snapshots must be restored to an online cluster.

+- Snapshots does not support Amazon Simple Storage Service (Amazon S3) buckets that have a bucket policy requiring the server-side encryption header.
+If you want to require server-side encryption for objects, you can enable default encryption on the bucket instead.
+For more information about Amazon S3, see the [Amazon S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation.

+- Use the Snapshots tab in the admin console to cleanup and remove snapshots.
+Otherwise, removing data from the snapshot storage itself results in data corruption and the loss of snapshots.

 ## About Storage Destinations

 You can use a storage provider that is compatible with Velero as the storage destination for backups created with the Replicated snapshots feature.
 For a list of the compatible storage providers, see [Providers](https://velero.io/docs/v1.10/supported-providers/) in the Velero documentation.